libhazeltine/psionic-index/README.md

 *Phase 1*

+\[UPDATE, SPRING 2024\] **This is, and always has been a data preservation project.
+Links to or backups of content in this repository does not inherently imply an endorsement of that content,** nor does it mean that the information is meaningful to me or my practice.
+However, I have no intention of cancelling or stopping this project at the moment.

 A curated collection of content from psionics message boards from the Wayback Machine.
 Psionics is defined as the use of psychic abilities and energies in a context independent of wider spirituality.

 Unlike formal parapsychology, psionics was practiced informally, by people who made money in other hobbies, and who shared information openly, without paywalls, on a somewhat-decentralized network of forums and blogs.